Chacha-Lesley/Framework-Assignments-/README.md

 - Improve performance by using dask/polars for large dataset handling.
 - Add unit tests for the cleaning and parsing functions in `cord19_analysis.py`.

-## License & Contact

-This repository is provided as-is for educational purposes.
-No license file is included — add one if you plan to publish or share publicly.

-If you need help or want changes to this README (specific examples, more setup details, or a different run environment), tell me which part you want changed and I will update it.